No Tickets Sold With All Six Mega Millions Lottery Numbers - NewsBreak

 No Tickets Sold With All Six Mega Millions Lottery Numbers

-LOS ANGELES (CNS) - There were no tickets sold with all six numbers in the latest drawing of the multi-state Mega Millions lottery and the estimated jackpot for Friday's drawing will grow to $65 million.
+LOS ANGELES (CNS) - There were no tickets sold with all six numbers in the latest drawing of the multi-state Mega Millions lottery and the estimated jackpot for Tuesday's drawing will grow to $82 million.

-One ticket each with five numbers, but missing the Mega number, was sold in Georgia, New York and Virginia, according to the Multi-State Lottery Association, which conducts the game.
-They are each worth $1 million.

-The drawing was the third since the last time a ticket with all six numbers was sold.
+The drawing was the fourth since the last time a ticket with all six numbers was sold.

-The odds of matching all five numbers and the Mega number are 1 in 302,575,350, according to the Multi-State Lottery Association.
-The overall chance of winning a prize is 1 in 24.

 The Mega Millions game is played in 45 states, the District of Columbia and U.S. Virgin Islands.